 \textbf{Funnel distribution:} The funnel distribution \citep{neal2003slice} in dimension \(d=2\) has density

 for \(x=(x_1,x_2)\in\mathbb{R}^2\).
-Although unimodal, its “funnel” shape is difficult to capture with isotropic Gaussians.
+We follow the setting of \citet{cai2024eigenvi} by fixing \(\sigma^2=1.2\).
+Although unimodal, this “funnel” shape is difficult to capture with isotropic Gaussians.
 We experimented with \(N=5,\,20,\,40\) components, but even for large \(N\), our isotropic mixtures struggled, and the BW and NF methods still outperformed them.
-We follow \citep{cai2024eigenvi} in setting \(\sigma^2=1.2\).

-\textbf{Sinh-arcsinh normal distribution:} This distribution \citep{article} applies a sinh–arcsinh transformation to a multivariate Gaussian to control skewness \text{skw} and tail weight $\tau$.
+\textbf{Sinh-arcsinh normal distribution:} This distribution \citep{article} applies a sinh–arcsinh transformation to a multivariate Gaussian to control the skewness \text{skw} and tail weight $\tau$.
 Let

 In our experiments, we use \(\tau = (0.8,0.8)\), \(m = (0,0)\), \(\Sigma = \), and vary the skew parameter \(\text{skw}\) as specified in Table~\ref{tab:hyperparams}.